zazuko/kopflos/README.md

 The graph created so far is not enough for hydra-box to serve just yet.
 It needs to know what code to execute when a supported resource is requested.

-Curently, the only built-in method is to link an operation to a SPARQL query which will be executed against an underlying store.
+Currently, the only built-in method is to link an operation to a SPARQL query which will be executed against an underlying store.

 ```diff
 @prefix hydra: <http://www.w3.org/ns/hydra/core#> .